Ilona-Shulha/todo-app/README.md

 - react hooks

-- You can create new todos on Enter in input.
+Here are:
-- Here are:
+   - ability to create new todos on Enter in input.
    - number of not completed todos in
    - ability to toggle the `completed` status using a checkbox.
    - ability to toggle the completed status of all the todos